 Waller v.
 Georgia, 467 U.S. 39, 48 (1984); Morgan v.
 Foretich, 521 A.2d 248, 251 (D.C.
 1987).

 The court is required to evaluate this interest in each case.
-The individual may waive his or her privacy interest.
+The individual may waive their privacy interest.

-The Superior Court has the authority to seal cases and documents by court order pursuant to Sup.
+The Superior Court has the authority to seal cases and documents by court order pursuant to Super.
 Ct.
 Civ.
 R. Rule 5-III.
 However, the public has a presumptive right of access to a broad range of court records in civil cases.
 See Mokhiber v.
 Davis, 537 A.2d 1100, 1106, 1111 (D.C.
 1988) (citing Nixon v.
-Warner Communications, Inc., 435 U.S. 589, 597 (1978)) for the proposition that courts of this country recognize the public’s general right to access, inspect, and copy public records and documents, including judicial records).
+Warner Communications, Inc., 435 U.S. 589, 597 (1978)) which recognizes the public’s general right to access, inspect, and copy public records and documents, including judicial records).
 The common law presumptive right of access to judicial records is “bolstered when the materials sought will shed light on events of historical or contemporary interest to a wider audience; an issue of greater and wider public importance may create a stronger claim of access than a less important issue.”
 Id. at 1115-16.

 A party seeking to seal a judicial record must show specific harms that are substantial enough to outweigh the presumption of openness.
 Mokhiber, 537 A.2d at 1115-16.
 The Superior Court has discretion to weigh a moving party’s need for secrecy against the public’s right of access.
 In re Application of National Broadcasting Co., 653 F.2d 609, 613 (D.C.
 Cir.
 1981) (noting “[b]ecause of the difficulties inherent in formulating a broad yet clear rule to govern the variety of situations in which the right of access must be reconciled with legitimate countervailing public or private interests, the decision as to access is one which rests in the sound discretion of the trial court.”).

-Under the Health Insurance Portability and Accountability Act of 1996 (HIPAA), a covered health care provider may disclose a person’s PHI in connection with a judicial proceeding in response to a court order, or in response to a subpoena or other lawful process if the provider receives satisfactory assurances that the party seeking the information has made a reasonable effort to provide notice to the person or seek a protective order from the court.
+Under the Health Insurance Portability and Accountability Act of 1996 (HIPAA), a covered healthcare provider may disclose a person’s protected health information (PHI) in response to a court order, or in response to a subpoena or other lawful process if the provider receives satisfactory assurances that the party seeking the information has made a reasonable effort to provide notice to the person or seek a protective order from the court.
 45 C.F.R. § 164.512(e)(1).
-See section 10.4.4 D.
+See section 10.4.4 D of the Manual.

 6.4 Protection of Court Personnel

-In the event of an outbreak of infectious disease in a community, the court may find it necessary to adopt the procedures discussed in section 6.2.1 to ensure that an individual subject to an isolation or quarantine order does not expose court personnel to the disease.
-In certain circumstances, such as when the outbreak has affected large numbers of persons in the community or the infectious disease is easily transmitted through airborne droplets, the court may need to limit public access to the courtroom.
+In the event of an outbreak of infectious disease in a community, the court may adopt the procedures discussed in section 6.2.1 to ensure that an individual subject to an isolation or quarantine order does not potentially expose court personnel to the disease.
+In certain circumstances, such as when the outbreak has affected large numbers of persons or the infectious disease is easily transmitted through airborne droplets, the court may need to limit public access to the courtroom.
 In extreme circumstances, the court itself may need to relocate to a non-affected area to ensure its continued operation.

 6.4.1 Relocation of the Court